 The premise of the free-rider problem was that the preference ordering of individuals facing the pay-off matrix above was BADC, that is, that they would prefer to reap the benefits of struggle without paying the costs.
 There is no reason, however, for people necessarily to have radically selfish preference orderings of this kind.
-People may derive positive utility from gains that accure to others, not simply from their own individual gains.
+People may derive positive utility from gains that accrue to others, not simply from their own individual gains.
+They may also believe in the Kantian imperative that one has a moral obligation to act in the way one wants everyone else to act.
+In either of these cases they would prefer universal cooperation to a situation in which everyone else cooperates but they do not.
 Where such altrusitic values are in place, the free-rider gain (B-A in the pay-off matrix) could completely disappear, and thus the overall preference ordering may be ABDC rather than BADC.

-One way of seeing how altruistic values would shift the pay-off matrix is by imposing a guilt-fine for being a free-rider.
-Simply valuing the welfare of others would not be sufficient to induce participation since one's own participation would still make such a little difference in the likely outcome of the struggle compared to the individual cost of participation.
+[One way of seeing how altruistic values would shift the pay-off matrix is by imposing a guilt-fine for being a free-rider.
+Simply valuing the welfare of others might not be sufficient to induce participation since one's own participation would still make such a little difference in the likely outcome of the struggle compared to the individual cost of participation.
 What altruism -- genuinely valuing the welfare of others -- does, however, is make people feel guilty for being a free-rider, and this changes the relative magnitude of the pay-offs.
 In such situations, cooperation may appear as a solution to the game.
+If you don't like the guilt-fine idea, you can simply think of this situation as one in which one gets positive utility out of cooperating along with everyone else because of ones Kantian values.]

 This change of preference ordering, however, does not reduce the loss from unilateralism, the costs an individual faces by "being a sucker" and engaging in struggle when "everyone else" abstains.
-Even without the free-rider gains, therefore, individuals will not individually choose to engage in collective action (because of the losses from unilateralism) unless they are confident that others will cooperate as well (i.e. they prefer D, universal abstension, to C, being a sucker and suffering the loss of unilateralism).
+Even without the free-rider gains, therefore, individuals will not individually choose to engage in collective action (because of the losses from unilateralism) unless they are confident that others will cooperate as well (i.e. they prefer D, universal abstention, to C, being a sucker and suffering the loss of unilateralism).
 This implies:

-even where people hold genuinely altruistic values, collective action requires significant information about what other people will do.
+Even where people hold genuinely altruistic values, collective action requires significant information about what other people will do.